-Inter monsoon stretches from March, April till end May.
-It is the first wave of the south-west monsoon and comes with thunder, lightning and heavy rain.
-Usually, the rain begins in the evening and lasts several hours, morning and mid-day warm and sunny.
-The inter-monsoon is largely confined to north-west, west, south, south-west, the western and southern slope of the central mountain range.
+Inter monsoon stretches from March, and April till the end of May.
+It is the first wave of the southwest monsoon and comes with thunder, lightning and heavy rain.
+Usually, the rain begins in the evening and lasts several hours, morning and mid-day are warm and sunny.
+The inter-monsoon is largely confined to the north-west, west, south, south-west, and the western and southern slope of the central mountain range.
 The leeward side of the mountains (east coast) remains dry during this time.
 Inter-monsoon is followed by monsoon season creating heavy rain.
-The south-west monsoon is the main contributor to Sri Lanka’s rainfall.
+The southwest monsoon is the main contributor to Sri Lanka’s rainfall.

-Sri Lanka packing list should be Light, a Basic and Necessary
+Sri Lanka’s packing list should be Light, a Basic and Necessary

-Light, a basic dress code is recommended for a Sri Lanka holidays.
+Light, a basic dress code is recommended for Sri Lanka holidays.
 Travel light is the most appropriate in Sri Lanka and it makes the journey enjoyable and easy.
 The travellers should be able to maintain a fine balance of layers of thermal clothing during the Sri Lanka holidays.
-Below list provides you with a good idea as to what needed to be packed into your suitcase for your Sri Lanka holidays.
+The below list provides you with a good idea as to what needed to be packed into your suitcase for your Sri Lanka holidays.

 Sri Lanka attracts warm sun rays and direct exposure to the sun can cause you to have sunburns.
-The sunburns can occur during the whole year.
+Sunburn can occur during the whole year.
 Having a Hat/Cap that provides shade to the head, face and neck from the sun is very important.
-Apply an appropriate sunscreen (factor 6-10 depending on the sensitivity of your skin) to avoid sunburns on hands, shoulders, face.
-Please keep in mind that you need to remove the hats and caps before entering the religious places.
+Apply an appropriate sunscreen (factor 6-10 depending on the sensitivity of your skin) to avoid sunburns on your hands, shoulders, and face.
+Please keep in mind that you need to remove the hats and caps before entering religious places.

 A Warm cap is a handy tool when travelling to the mountains or visiting the places such as Horton plains national park, where the temperature drops to the freezing point sometimes.
 An appropriate warm hat made of polar fleece or wool is recommended, but it is not essential.